MLeidel/myc/README.md

 <a name="lngstr"></a>
 ### char \*lngstr(char \*buf, long n, bool separator)
->Returns a long value as a string.
+>Copies a long value into a string buffer
+and returns pointer to it.

 <a name="lngstr_new"></a>
 ### char \*lngstr_new(long n, bool separator)